Pokémon Masters EX: Development and release

 Pokémon Masters was first announced by The Pokémon Company on May 28, 2019, alongside some other Pokémon games.
 It represents the first collaboration between the company and mobile game developer DeNA, it had been released for Android and iOS.
 The concept of the game came from series artist and designer Ken Sugimori who proposed the idea of having all past characters from the main series together in one game.

 A preview version of the game was released in Singapore on July 25, 2019, and in Canada on August 6, 2019.
 The game was released worldwide on August 29, 2019, for iOS and Android phones.
-Unlike most other Pokémon games, Pokémon Masters was not released in Belgium and The Netherlands, likely due to bans on loot boxes.

-In commemoration of the game's first anniversary, Pokémon Masters was updated with new features as Pokémon Masters EX on August 25, 2020.
+In commemoration of the game's first anniversary, Pokémon Masters was updated with new features as Pokémon Masters EX on August 28, 2020.

 Reception

 Pokémon Masters EX received "mixed or average reviews" according to the review aggregator Metacritic.

 Within four days of its global release, Pokémon Masters has been downloaded 10 million times and recorded $10 million in revenue.
 Within its first week, the revenue figures were increased to $26 million.
 In its first month, the game generated $33 million in revenue and $75 million within its first year.